zengm-games/zengm/HACKING.md

 # RequireJS Optimizer

-Basketball GM uses the RequireJS optimizer to combine JavaScript files into one minified file.
+Basketball GM uses the RequireJS optimizer to combine JavaScript files and templates into one minified file.
 Installation instructions can be found here http://requirejs.org/docs/optimization.html#download (you should install through npm).
 Then, just run:

 	  make build-requirejs

-(Running  just `make` will run the RequireJS optimizer, compile templates and minify CSS.)
+(Running  just `make` will run the RequireJS optimizer and minify CSS.)

 Alternatively, to use the unminified uncombined JavaScript files, just change